 This course is designed to provide students with job readiness skills to meet the challenges in today’s workforce.
 It enables students to enter the workforce with an understanding of what is needed and expected from them in their job search.
 This course will also address some common job readiness skills such as cover letter preparation, resume preparation, and more.

 HEATING SYSTEMS (OIL, GAS AND HYDRONIC) #2ACT09 50 hours

 Upon completion of this course students will have setup a hydronic boiler, making all piping connections.
 Students will add various safety valves, pumps, control valves, and accessories to the system.
 All systems will be adjusted, live fired, to meet state and local codes.
 Students will learn the basic operating sequence for oil-fired heating equipment.
 They will identify and correctly utilize the tools and instruments used in troubleshooting oil heating systems.
 Some of the other topics covered are the nozzle replacement, adjustment of electrodes, check ignition transformer, and set pump pressure.

-RESIDENTIAL HEATING & AIR CONDITIONING #2ACT10 150 hours
+REFRIGERATION AND AIR CONDITIONING SYSTEMS #2ACT10 100 hours

 Students will learn how heat transfer occurs in a cooling system, demonstrating an understanding of the terms and concepts used in the refrigeration cycle.
 They will calculate the temperature and pressure relationships at key points in the refrigeration cycle and use temperature- and pressure measuring instruments to make readings at key points in the refrigeration cycle.
 Lastly, they will identify the major components of a cooling system and explain how each type works.